lambda-dom/spell_rev_rev/components/patches/docs/readme.md

 ### Level 7.

+1. Monster Summoning VII: summoning eff power 6 -> 0.
+2. Summon Death Knight: summoning eff power 7 -> 0.
-1. Chaos: Opcodes have save penalty -6 instead of -4 and hold opcode has no save.
+3. Chaos: Opcodes have save penalty -6 instead of -4 and hold opcode has no save.
 Add display icon for Hold, Sleep and Berserk effects, and string for Hold.
 Misses immunity by chaotic commands.
-2. Finger of Death: damage is 2d8 + level not 6d8 as advertized.
+4. Finger of Death: damage is 2d8 + level not 6d8 as advertized.
 Here I am going by the implementation instead of the docs.
-3. Power Word Stun: has an undocumented one-round stun with a save -2.
+5. Power Word Stun: has an undocumented one-round stun with a save -2.

 ## Divine spells.